-We hope over the coming year to work with our grantee partners to better understand where the public humanities are headed.
+We hope to work with our grantee partners to better understand where the public humanities are headed.
 It’s been said over and over that the old model was the professor at the lectern, speaking to a quiet public, and that the new model engages audiences and takes their expertise seriously.
 But what does this really look like?
-What are creative models for this new direction in the public humanities?
-How can we assess the quality and impact of high-quality and engaging programming?
-How can high-quality programming help build or strengthen community engagement?
+What are creative models for this more inspired version of the public humanities?
+How can we document the impact of high-quality and engaging programming?
+How can high-quality programming help build or strengthen community?

 Below are our grantmaking guidelines and more information to help guide you.
+Specifics on each grants category can be found in the section below.
 Please reach out for advice on the process or on a project you are considering.
 Simply email email@example.com or call (312) 422-5586 for more information.
-We are here to help, and look forward to getting to know your work.